PenguinLemma/udacity-robond-p4/README.md

 6. Navigate the building
 Select the terminal where you launched the `teleop` node and use the keys to command the robot around.
 Controls were displayed in the terminal when the node was launched.

 Since the building is quite big, you might want to choose a small part of it.
-Do three cycles around that part and you should get a good map at the end!

 7. Check the results
 You can see realtime feature detection, loop closures and other relevant information to the mapping process as you go: `RTAB-Map* [ROS]` window, as `rtabmapviz` GUI is launched with the `mapping` node).